LC-Linkous/tinySA_python/README.md

 pip install pyserial numpy pandas matplotlib pillow pyQt5
 ```

 `pyQt5` is used with `matplotlib` to draw the figures.
-It needs to be installed in Linux systems to follow the examples included in tinySA_python, but is not needed on all Windows machines.
+It needs to be installed on Linux systems to follow the examples included in tinySA_python, but is not needed on all Windows machines.